-ERDF Priority 3: Enhancing the competitiveness of SMEs Funding available Local • 22,857,024 (fixed) 23,164,985 Total s spend (with match) €45,714,048 £46,329,970 Basec on exchange rate revaluation o f the Programm e in Janua ary 2019.
-ATORS (by Investment Priority ') ID Indicator IP 3a IP 3c IP 3d Total
+ERDF Priority 3: Enhancing the competitiveness of SMEs Funding available Local ERDF Funding Allocation €22,857,024 (fixed) £23,164,985 Total spend (with match) €45,714,048 £46,329,970

-CO01 Number of enterprises receiving support 298 761 425 1,484 CO02 Number of enterprises receiving grants 196 509 284 989 CO03 Number of enterprises receiving financial support other than grants 27 70 40 137 CO04 Number of enterprises receiving non-financial support 76 198 110 384 CO05 Number of new enterprises supported 231 239 135 605 CO06 Private investment matching public support to enterprises (grants) €1.036m €3.22m €1.98m €6.24m CO07 Private investment matching public support to enterprises (non-grants) €33.5k €1.04m €663k €1.74m nt increase in 404 240 477 640 CO08 ent increase in I enterprises 121 312 177 610 CO28 Number of supported f enterprises I to introduce new to t products 23 23 CO29 Number of supported the firm p 119 68 187 P2 Public or of built or re 37 95 53 185 P11 Number of f potential eurs assisted to be 942 942 P13 Number of information brokerage 76 43 119 Currer nt projects a and remaining funding o opportu nities ERDF Priority 3 Enhancing the compe titivenes ss of SME 5 Local priorities 3c) supporting the creat capacities for products, In addition to addressing and the priorities given it to consider - services and devel opment. ectives lis sted above How their project identified in the N The needs of key Suffolk Economic Strategy.
-Involving busines ensuring clear ev Developing partn lorfolk a v sectors c Strateg sses in d vidence o nd Suffolk identified gy and Loca leveloping j of need.
-Economic in the No al Industri project ac c Strategy. rfolk and al
+Based Based on exchange rate revaluation of the Programme in January 2019.
+INDICATORS (by Investment Priority) ID Indicator IP 3a IP 3c IP 3d Total CO01 Number of enterprises receiving support 298 761 425 1,484 CO02 Number of enterprises receiving grants 196 509 284 989 CO03 Number of enterprises receiving financial support other than grants 27 70 40 137 CO04 Number of enterprises receiving non-financial support 76 198 110 384 CO05 Number of new enterprises supported 231 239 135 605 CO06 Private investment matching public support to enterprises (grants) €1.036m €3.22m €1.98m €6.24m CO07 Private investment matching public support to enterprises (non-grants) €33.5k €1.04m €663k €1.74m CO08 Employment increase in supported enterprises 121 312 177 610 CO28 Number of enterprises supported to introduce new to the market products 23 23 CO29 Number of enterprises supported to introduce new to the firm products 119 68 187 P2 Public or commercial buildings built or renovated (sq. m) 37 95 53 185 P11 Number of potential entrepreneurs assisted to be enterprise ready 942 942 P13 Number of enterprises receiving information, diagnostic and brokerage 76 43 119

+Current projects and remaining funding opportunities ERDF Priority 3 ERDF Priority 3 Enhancing the competitiveness of SMEs National priorities 3a) promoting entrepreneurship, in particular by facilitating the economic exploitation of new ideas and fostering the creation of new firms, including through business incubators.

-Calls and opt- ins to date Regular general calls for Priority 3 projects throughout the programme, with one specific call for Grassroots projects which has not generated any contracted projects.
-Projects contracted to date New Anglia Business Growth Programme, incorporating the New Anglia Growth Hub. £12,893,947 Get Exporting 2 , an export readiness project from Exemplas in collaboration with the Department for International Trade. £3,925,000 TALE, the Transport and Logistical Efficiencies project from Haven Gateway, works with businesses in the logistics sector. £2,874,974 Building the Cultural Economy in New Anglia, a business support programme for the cultural sector. £609,769 Invest East , a project supporting businesses to explore investment options, expand and grow. £906,910 Better off in Business, a business support programme for young people from the Princes Trust £64,327 Manufacturing Growth Programme, a multi- LEP programme supporting manufacturing SMEs to grow £500,000 Projects in the application process Two further projects in the contracting process.
-Limited funding still available was issued in a final local Call in 2019.
-Future opportunities National Reserve Fund.
+3c) supporting the creation and the extensio capacities for products, services and develop Local priorities In addition to addressing the high level objectives listed above and the priorities given in individual Calls, applicants are asked to consider - How their project will deliver in the pri identified in the Norfolk and Suffolk Ed.
+The needs of key sectors identified in Suffolk Economic Strategy and Local Strategy.
+Involving businesses in developing pre ensuring clear evidence of need.
+Developing partnerships with a high lead business support and growth and whi potential to generate significant impact and enterprise and providing evidence understanding of the New Anglia business which will enable effective promotion new provision.
+How their proposed provision is alignerange of other provision locally and heat their target market.
+Lessons learned from previous deliver the Norfolk and Industrial roject activity and evel of expertise in ch have the ct. ce of ness landscape and take-up of ed with the full ow they will reach Calls and optins to date Regular general calls for Priority 3 projects throughout the programme, with one specific call for Grassroots projects which has not generated any contracted projects.
+Projects contracted to end 2018 New Anglia Business Growth Programme, incorporating the New Anglia Growth Hub.
+Get Exporting 2, an export readiness project from Exemplas in collaboration with the Department for International Trade. £3,925,000 TALE, the Transport and Logistical Efficiencies project from Haven Gateway, works with businesses in the logistics sector. £2,874,974 Building the Cultural Economy in New Anglia, a business support programme for the cultural sector. £609,769 Invest East, a project supporting businesses to explore investment options, expand and grow. £906,910